sighupio/furyctl/README.md

 ### Configuration file

 The cluster creation feature uses a different configuration file than the `Furyfile.yml`.
-While the `Furyfile.yml` file is used by the package-manager features, the cluster creation feature use a separated `cluster.yml` file:
+While the `Furyfile.yml` file is used by the package-manager features, the cluster creation feature uses a separated `cluster.yml` file:

 ```yaml
 kind:           # Cluster or Bootstrap